sul-cidr/trials-of-slavery/src/documents/79 1790 Isaak de Villiers - Lakij/79 1790 Isaak de Villiers - Lakij EN_1_STB 3_12.md

 ---
-doc_no: 1/STB 3/12
+title: ISAAK DE VILLIERS JANSZ
-citation: Criminele Verklaringen, 1786-1793, unpaginated.
+citation: 1/STB 3/12 Criminele Verklaringen, 1786-1793, unpaginated.
 ---

-# ISAAK DE VILLIERS JANSZ

-**1/STB 3/12** Criminele Verklaringen, 1786-1793, unpaginated.

 Statement given, on the requisition of the titular merchant and landdrost, the honourable Hendrik Lodewijk Bletterman, and in the presence of the undersigned *heemraden*, the honourables, Christman Joël Ackerman and Pieter Gerhard Wium, by the little slave boy Lakij, about 12 years old, belonging to the burgher Isaak de Villiers Jansz, going as follows: